couchbase/query/README.md

 * __BooleanValue__, __NumberValue__, __StringValue__, __NullValue__,
   __ArrayValue__, __ObjectValue__: JSON values.

-### Err
+### Errors

-The err package provides a dictionary of error codes and messages.
+The errors package provides a dictionary of error codes and messages.
 When fully implemented, the error codes will mirror SQL, and the error messages will be localizable.